ruby-joinville/workshop-invitation-challenge/README.md

 $ ruby test.rb
 ```

-If you run without your implemantation you see some like:
+If you run this tests before your implementation, you'll see some like:

 ![Start Status](docs/output_fail.gif)

-What we expect to see when running the tests at the end of your implementation is some like:
+What we expect to see when running the tests after your implementation is something like:

 ![Goals](docs/output_done.png)